dzufferey/dzufferey.github.io/concurrency_theory_2019/exercises/bonus_exercises_2.md

 ## On CSM with bags

-At the end of week 6, we said that communicating state machines with bags instead of FIFO are the same as Petri nets.
+At the end of week 6, we said that communicating state machines with bags instead of FIFO have the same expressive power as Petri nets.
 However, we did not prove this claim.

 __Models for bags.__